Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 4 Native to China, Korea, Japan and far eastern Russia.
 Several cultivars, including the variegated selection 'Elegans'.

 - Caution: birds may eat the abundant fruit that it produces and disperse the seeds.
 If left unchecked in natural areas, it may grow quickly and cover large areas and outcompete native species.
-It is considered an invasive species in several eastern states.
+It has become invasive throughout the eastern United States.

 - Portland: Elk Rock, The Garden of the Bishop's Close